Steep Turns

 What is a Steep Turn?

-Steep turns consist of single to multiple 360° turns, in either or both directions, using a bank angle between 45° and 60°.
+Steep turns consist of a single or multiple 360° turns in either or both directions, generally using a bank angle of 45° or 50° for training purposes.
+During the maneuver, pilots must maintain a constant altitude, airspeed, and bank angle.

 When performing steep turns, pilots are exposed to: